RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 The Highest-Paid Apprenticeships by Industry and Level

 These are based on thousands of apprentice-written reviews of apprenticeship schemes on our website.
-Apprentices disclose their salary to us, along with other details, from the past 12 months.
+Apprentices let us know how much they get paid, along with other details, over the past year.

 Level 2 (Intermediate) Apprenticeships

-Level 2 apprenticeships are the first rung on the ladder of apprenticeships.
-Schemes can last anywhere between 12-18 months.
+A Level 2 apprenticeship is your first step on the apprenticeship journey.
+Schemes last anywhere between 12-18 months.

 The entry requirements for level 2 apprenticeships vary from scheme to scheme.
 Employers usually look for applicants with two or more GCSEs, including passes in English and Maths.